History of Idaho Guernsey Raw Milk Dairy

-All manure on the farm is composted for a season after the winter pack is done, and we spread this compost on the pastures and hay fields every late fall just before snow flies.
-Our goal is to continuously increase topsoil and make this land far healthier through the years than how it was when we began our stewardship of it.
+We compost all manure on the farm for a season, after the winter pack is done, and we spread this compost on the pastures and hay fields every late fall just before snow flies.
+We work to continuously increase topsoil and make this land far healthier through the years than how it was when we began our stewardship of it.

 We use chickens, ducks, and wild turkeys to sanitize the pastures after the cows graze them.

-Flies are controlled with a natural wasp fly predator.
-Bees are allowed to flourish, and pesky pests are controlled by sparrows we encourage to live here by putting sparrow houses in the eaves of every building.
+Bees are allowed to flourish, and pesky pests are controlled by swallows we encourage to live here by putting swallow houses in the eaves of every building.

 Your local Guernsey dairy

-We are a local dairy – selling milk directly off the farm in Sagle, and at retail stores in Sandpoint, Athol, Rathdrum, Post Falls, Hayden, Bonners Ferry, and Coeur d’Alene, Idaho.
+We are a local dairy – selling at retail stores in Bonners Ferry, Ponderay, Sandpoint, Athol, Rathdrum, Hayden, Post Falls, and Coeur d’Alene, Idaho.